Ages 14-college student

 Youth can learn about the health care environment and gain life and work experience in many health care settings.
 If you are 18, but are enrolled in high school, you can still participate in this program.

-- A commitment of at least one shift per week for a six month commitment is required.
+- A commitment of at least one shift per week (or two shifts per month) for a three month commitment is required.
 Volunteers who submit applications after November 1 make a commitment through May.

 Qualifications and Requirements